industrydive/incident_response/README.md

 3. Create your Slack app:
    * Navigate to https://api.slack.com/apps and create your new slack app.
    * In your new app, navigate to `Slash Commands` and create a new Slash Command.
 You may call this whatever you like.
 Place `https://placeholder.com` in the Request URL section for now.
-Remember where this is because you will have to replace this the HTTP trigger endpoint for the `incidentSlashCommand` function once you have completed step 4.
+Remember where this is because you will have to replace this with the HTTP trigger endpoint for the `incidentSlashCommand` function once you have completed step 4.
    * In your new app, navigate to and enable `Interactive Components`.
 Place `https://placeholder.com` in the Request URL section for now.
 Remember where this is because you will have to replace this with the HTTP trigger endpoint for the `handleIncidentForm` function once you have completed step 4.
    * In your new app, navigate to `Bots` and add a new bot user.
 You may call it whatever you would like.
    * Navigate to `OAuth & Permission -> Scopes` and add the `channels:write` and the `chat:write:bot` permissions.